shieldworks/aegis/SECURITY.md

 ## Supported Versions

-Only the most recent version of **Aegis** are currently being supported with security updates.
+Only the most recent version of **Aegis** is currently being supported with security updates.

+Note that, Aegis consists of more than a single project, and during a release cut, all projects are signed and tagged with the same version.

 Afer **Aegis** hits a major 1.0.0. version, this will change and we will also have a support plan various major versions.